PgBiel/elembic/docs/book/src/about/limitations.md

 ## Rule limit

-Elembic, **in its default and most efficient mode,** has a limit of **up to 30 _non-consecutive_ rules by default**.
-This is due to a limitation in the Typst compiler regarding maximum function call depth, as we use show rules with `context { }` for set rules to work without using `state`.
+Elembic, **in its default and most efficient mode,** has a limit of **up to 30 _non-consecutive_ rules within the same scope, by default**.
+This is due to a limitation in the Typst compiler regarding maximum function call depth, as we use show rules with `context { }` for set rules to work without using `state` (see also [typst#4171](https://github.com/typst/typst/issues/4171) for more information).

 Usually, this isn't a problem unless you hit the infamous **"max show rule depth exceeded"** error.
 If you ever receive it, you may have to switch to **stateful mode**, which has **no set rule limit,** however **it is slower** as it uses `state`.

-However, there are some easy things to keep in mind that will let you **avoid this error very easily.**
+However, there are some easy things to keep in mind that will let you **avoid this error very easily,** which include:

+1. Grouping rules together with `apply`
+2. Scoping temporary rules and not misusing `revoke`
+3. (As a last resort) Switching to either of the other styling modes (`leaky` or `stateful`)

 ### Grouping rules together with `apply`